SuperOfficeDocs/superoffice-docs/user-guide/en/custom-objects/udef/change-tab-order.md

 ---
-uid: help-en-editing-tab-order-of-fields
+uid: help-en-udef-change-tab-order
-title: Editing the TAB order of fields web
+title: Editing the TAB order of fields
-description: Editing the TAB order of fields web
+description: Editing the TAB order of fields
 author: SuperOffice RnD
 so.date: 06.29.2022
+keywords: udef, custom field
-keywords: Settings and maintenance so.topic: help
+so.topic: help
 language: en
 ---